powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

   iidm.import.cgmes.ensure-id-alias-unicity: true
   iidm.import.cgmes.create-cgmes-export-mapping: true
 ```
-Then, you can add the path to your PEVF file, the name and path to each IGM on a different line (line beginning with `-`) and the path to the directory where you want the SV file and log file to be saved have to be specified.
+Then, you can add the path to your PEVF file, the name and path to each IGM on a different line (line beginning with `-`) and the path to the directory where you want the SV file and log file to be saved.
 ```yaml
 balances-adjustment-validation-parameters:
   data-exchanges-path: path-PEVF #complete with the path to your PEVF file